-Using this paragraph as an example, suppose that the next paragraph is to be nested (or indented.)
-The nested paragraph might look best if it began at the same point where the word "paragraph" (the third word in the previous sentence) begins.
-By using the Measure command, the exact numerical location of "paragraph" can be viewed, and a tab or margin set at that point on the margin bar or carriage scale.
-Using the Measure command reveals that "paragraph" begins at 208 points.
-Selecting the paragraph and marking Apply sets the tab or margin to the measurement specified.
+Example Using this p the next pa The nested the same p third word i using the M location of margin set carriage so that "parag the paragra margin to th baragraph as an example, suppose that aragraph is to be nested (or indented.)
+If paragraph might look best if it began at boint where the word "paragraph" (the in the previous sentence) begins.
+By Aeasure command, the exact numerical "paragraph" can be viewed, and a tab or at that point on the margin bar or eale.
+Using the Measure command reveals raph" begins at 208 points.
+Selecting aph and marking Apply sets the tab or he measurement specified.
 This is a nested paragraph with left margins set at 208 points.

-To utilize the Measure command, expand the Paragraph menu by marking Detail.
-The Measure command is aligned on the right edge of the menu.
-The procedure for using the Measure command varies with which mouse button is used.
-The general procedure is described below, and variations are explained later.

-- 1. Put the caret in the appropriate margin control or tab control brackets (the usual choices are Set to $\grave{U}\acute{U}$ units, Clear tab at $\grave{U}\acute{U}$, Set tab at $\grave{U}\acute{U}$ units, or default tabs: $\grave{U}\acute{U}$.) - 3.
-MARK Measure. - 4.
-Place the cursor at the point on the screen to be measured. - 5.
-Hold down the appropriate mouse button until the measurement of the selected character appears in the brackets. - 6.
-Select the text whose margins or tabs are to be changed to this measurement. - 7.
-MARK Apply.
+Procedure To utilize th Paragraph command i menu.The command The genera variations a ne Measure command, expand the menu by marking Detail .
+The Measure is aligned on the right edge of the procedure for using the Measure varies with which mouse button is used. al procedure is described below, and are explained later.
+1. Put the caret in the appropriate margin control or tab control brackets (the usual choices are Set to $\dot{U}\dot{U}$ units, Clear tab at $\dot{U}\dot{U}$, Set tab at $\dot{U}\dot{U}$ units, or default tabs: $\dot{U}\dot{U}$.)
+3. MARK Measure.
+4. Place the cursor at the point on the screen to be measured.
+5. Hold down the appropriate mouse button until the measurement of the selected character appears in the brackets.
+6. Select the text whose margins or tabs are to be changed to this measurement.
+7. MARK Apply.